Krtee/VocabularyTrainer/README.md

 ### Features

+- Train vocabulary for different languages
+- Track your progress
-- Train vocabulary and track process
+- Overview over your vocabulary and progress
+- For each language: Default set of most basic vocabulary
 - Add custom words
-- customize your training experience
+- Customize your training experience
-- Vocab overview
-- Account Setting
+- Account settings:
+    - Change username and password
+    - Define how many right guesses in a row shall lead to new progress level
+    - Delete your account

 ## Team